nolandonley14/battedBallVisualization/README.md

 # Batted Ball Visualization Project

+This link to the github page is : https://nolandonley14.github.io/battedBallVisualization/

 This is a quild build of a web app to visualize and contextualize the data found in /public/battedBallData.tsv

 This application has the following features: